Transfer Students

 • And, you will use your SUeID when it’s time to register for classes (see below), sign up for housing, check your Southwestern email (through the Google Gmail interface), and access Moodle (Southwestern’s classroom management system) when classes start.

 What’s with the funny name?
 Well, a Sprog is a new pirate who has not yet been trained on a ship.
-Having an E-Sprog session with an advisor is your first “training” opportunity and your initial step toward becoming a Southwestern Pirate.
-E-Sprog is exclusively for students who have determined they will be attending Southwestern in the fall, and it is required for all incoming students.
-Click here to register for E-Sprog.
-This will signal us to contact you to schedule an appointment for advising and registration.
+Attending a Sprog Orientation is your first “training” opportunity and your initial step toward becoming a Southwestern Pirate.
+Sprog Orientation is exclusively for students who have determined they will be attending Southwestern in the fall, and it is required for all incoming students, including transfer students.
+Click here to register for Sprog Orientation.

-If you have any questions about advising or registration, you may contact the Office of Advising and Retention .
+If you have any questions about advising or registration, you may contact the Advising Office.

 2. Advanced-Entry Seminar (AES)